Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Experiments

 We next analyze the re-id performance when SOMAnet is trained from scratch with SOMAset, and fine-tuned on the training partition of another dataset, whose testing partition is used to calculate the re-id figures.
 In this case, we analyze the performance on all the four datasets, comparing against the approaches that, at the time of writing, exhibit the best performance.

 For CUHK03, results of the single- and multi-shot modalities are reported in terms of CMC curves and mAP in Table~\ref{Table:CUHK03_SOMA50_multishot}.

 Here SOMAnet has been trained from scratch on SOMAset and fine-tuned on CUHK03, labelled \ts{SOMAnet}{SOMAset+CUHK03}.
-The resulting classifier outperforms the competitors \footnote{In this paper, we include only the published papers, avoiding to list the arxiv manuscripts, as the policy of the journal dictates.
-In any case, it is worth noting that, at the time of writing, the SOMA approach outperforms all arxiv papers as well.} over all the ranks, and especially in the first five ones, providing a single-shot rank 1 of $72.4\%$ compared to $68.10\%$ of the Gated approach~\cite{GATED}.
+The resulting classifier is competitive against the state-of-the-art.
 Concerning the multi-shot modality, the only approach that operates on the CUHK03 dataset is MB-DML, which provides results just for rank 1 of the CMC curve.

 We also report the scores obtained with SOMAnet, trained from scratch on CUHK03 (these are the results reported in Sec.~\ref{Sec:vsDeep}), to show the advantage of bringing in SOMAset into play.
-Notably, SOMAnet+SOMAset improves the already state-of-the-art SOMAnet-only score in almost all the ranks.

-The behaviour of the SOMA approach on Market-1501 is even more convincing, both in the single and in the multi-shot declination.
-Results are reported in Table~\ref{TTable:Market-1501TOP} along with the comparative approaches.
+Results on Market-1501 are reported in Table~\ref{TTable:Market-1501TOP} along with the competitive approaches.
 We also report here the scores obtained with SOMAnet, trained from scratch on Market-1501.

-For the single-shot evaluation \ts{SOMAnet}{SOMAset+Market-1501} provides a mAP of $47.89\%$, with $8.34$ percentage points more than the previous best score.
-SOMA also holds a positive margin over competing methodologies for the CMC ranks.
-In the multi-shot version, the mean average precision of SOMA also holds a positive margin over previous approaches, with a difference of $8.53\%$ w.r.t. the previous state of the art set by Gated \cite{GATED}.
+For the single-shot evaluation \ts{SOMAnet}{SOMAset+Market-1501} provides a mAP of $47.89\%$.

 The third dataset under analysis is RAiD, useful for evaluating the behavior of the SOMA approach when few data are available to fine-tune the network.
 The dataset has so far just been employed for the multi-shot modality.
 The CMC scores on RAiD are reported in Table~\ref{Table:RaidTOP}